 Thus, we had to use the reference resource wisely.
 We’ve chosen the ‘less is more’ strategy, refusing numerous backlinks from rather dubious sites.

-Even though Google says that there are no automatic sanctions for low-quality links (it just does not take them into account), why tempt fate by risking the site’s positions and the business?
+Even though Google says that there are no automatic sanctions for low-quality links (it just does not consider them), why tempt fate by risking the site’s positions and the business?
 Besides, the effectiveness of such backlinks is highly questionable.

 In our case, an effective way was to get references to the most conversion (lead-generating) pages (pages of directions between cities).

-Below is an example of queries on one of the site’s conversion pages, which are perfect for implementing such link building strategy.
+Below is an example of queries on one of the site’s conversion pages, which are perfect for implementing a link-building strategy.

 The strategy result: